 Our staff works closely with librarians, humanities scholars, artists and documentarians, STEM and financial literacy experts, and others to create nationwide programming opportunities, grants and traveling exhibitions for U.S. libraries.
 We are advised by ALA's Public and Cultural Programs Advisory Committee (PCPAC).

-At any given time, multiple PPO-supported projects are under way in libraries across the United States.
+At any given time, multiple PPO-supported projects are underway in libraries across the United States.
 View the impact PPO made in libraries across the nation in 2023.

 - Americans and the Holocaust

 - Great Stories Club

-- Libraries Transforming Communities: Focus on Small and Rural Libraries
+- Libraries Transforming Communities: Accessible Small and Rural Communities